Raghadfah/Public/README.md

 Class `Store` should have the following features:

-- Maximum capacity , which is total amount of items allowed in the store, and contructor should also take an integer value as the maximum capacity of the inventory.
+- Maximum capacity , which is total amount of items allowed in the store, and constructor should also take an integer value as the maximum capacity of the inventory.
 - Modify the add method to not overload the capacity

 ## Level 3 - Extra feature: Complex functionalities